 On February 22, 2022, the Company entered into an amendment to the Oxford LSA whereby the interest only period for the Term A Loans will end on March 1, 2024, instead of May 1, 2023.
 In connection with the amendment, the maturity of the Term A Loans was extended from March 18, 2026 to February 1, 2027.
-Additionally, Term B Loans would have become available to the Company after January 1, 2023 upon achievement of certain clinical development milestones, until the earlier of (i) June 30, 2023, (ii) 45 days after the achievement of certain clinical development milestones (the "Phase II Milestones"), and (iii) the occurrence of an event of default.
-As a result of the discontinuation of one of the cohorts in the KICKSTART trial, which was previously announced in January 2023, the Company does not expect to achieve the clinical development milestones by June 30, 2023 and therefore does not expect to have access to the additional \$10.0 million under the Term B Loans.
+Additionally, Term B Loans would have become available to the Company after January 1, 2023 upon achievement of certain clinical development milestones, until the earlier of (i) June 30, 2023, (ii) 45 days after the achievement of certain clinical development milestones, and (iii) the occurrence of an event of default.
+As the Company did not achieve the clinical development milestones by June 30, 2023, it no longer has access to the additional \$10.0 million under the Term B Loans.